 Department of Education, National Institute on Disability and Rehabilitation Research (NIDRR) under contract number ED05CO0039.
 The content of this publication does not necessarily reflect the views or policies of the U.S. Department of Education, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.
+Additional information about participation in the Web Content Accessibility Guidelines Working Group (WCAG WG) can be found on the Working Group home page.
 How to Meet WCAG 2.0.
 This web page can be used as a checklist for WCAG 2.0.

 Each page presents different aspects of Web accessibility along with guidance on developing a customized business case.
 Introduction The Web is increasingly an essential resource for many aspects of life: education, employment, government, commerce, health care, recreation, social interaction, and more.
 Policies Relating to Web Accessibility - WAI.
 W3C QA - How to achieve Web standards and quality on your Web site?
 Status This article has been produced as part of the W3C Quality Assurance Interest Group work.

 Although the boundaries of the platform continue to evolve, industry leaders speak nearly in unison about how HTML5 will be the cornerstone for this platform.
+But the full strength of the platform relies on many more technologies that W3C and its partners are creating, including CSS, SVG, WOFF, the Semantic Web stack, XML, and a variety of APIs.
 Future Media Standards & Guidelines - Home Page.
 Web Design and Applications.
 The W3C needs to make sure that the typographic needs of scripts and languages around the world are built in to technologies such as HTML, CSS, SVG, etc. so that Web pages and eBooks can look and behave as expected for people around the world.

 To that end we have experts in various parts of the world documenting typographic requirements and gaps between what is needed and what is currently supported in browsers and ebook readers.
 The flagship document is Requirements for Japanese Text Layout.
-The information in this document has been widely used, and the process used for creating it was extremely effective.
 Before and After Demonstration: Overview.
 About the Demo The Before and After Demonstration is a multi-page resource that shows an inaccessible website and a retrofitted version of this same website.